 Painting

-This couple chose to create a painting for their unity ceremony.
-Their new last name was scored out in white or clear wax (you could use a crayon!) and they went over the canvas with water color paints in their wedding colors.
-This is a fun activity for a creative couple, and gives you a keepsake piece to hang up after the wedding day is done.
+I’ve seen a few couples now choose to create a painting for their unity ceremony.
+Your new last name could be scored out in white or clear wax (you could use a crayon!) or you could put on a sticker to peel off after, and then go over the canvas with watercolor paints or drip acrylics in your wedding colors.
+This is a fun activity for a creative couple, and gives you a keepsake piece to hang up after the wedding day is done!
+This unity ceremony is also great for a couple with children or family that they want to involve in the ceremony as it could easily be adapted to include more than two people.

 Handfasting